 - How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?

-Close liaison takes place between school staff and staff from Keswick School when pupils are in Y6, and also between staff and staff from other schools when moves take place before Y6.
+Close liaison takes place between school staff and staff from Keswick School when pupils are in Y6, and also between staff from other schools when moves take place before Y6.